-The Cook Smart Eat Well course provides a combination of healthy eating advice and practical food preparation skills for clients using the Matthew Tree Project (TMTP) FOOD PLUS centres or those booked directly via our network of referral agencies.
+The Cook Smart Eat Well course provides a combination of healthy eating advice and practical food preparation skills for clients using the Matthew Tree Project Support Centres or those booked directly via our network of referral agencies.

-It is run for TMTP by professional staff including Beverley Campbell, an experienced Food Technology Teacher, Sue Baic, a Registered Dietitian and Sandy Johnson, a Public Health Nutritionist.
-(1)
+It is run for TMTP by professional staff including Beverley Campbell, Sandy experienced Food Technology Teacher, Sue Baic, a Registered Dietitian and Sandyjohnson. a Public Health Nutritionist.

 The course is open to anyone who would like to improve their knowledge of healthy eating, brush up on or learn new cookery skills and reduce food waste.
-It can also help clients to use ingredients from the FOOD PLUS centre.
-On completion of the course clients receive a certificate of attendance and have access to a range of healthy recipes via the Food Inside Out website and receive a free copy of TMTP Food Tips Booklet (value £4.99).
+It can also help clients to use ingredients from the Matthew Tree Project Support Centre.

 Clients have chance to put the information into practice with a range of easy, affordable and healthy recipes which use minimal amounts of low cost equipment.
 The food cooked at the course is either eaten together at the end of the session or taken home to share with the family.